leonmeka/func/README.md

 ### Operations

-Func provides a set of operation functions that can be used to combine multiple functions into a single function.
-The operation functions are:
+Func provides a set of operation functions that can be used to mix multiple functions:

 - `Operation.COMPOSE`: Composes two functions.
 - `Operation.ADD`: Adds two functions.